cortoproject/corto/README.md

     int16 construct()
     bool attack(SpaceShip target)
 ```
 Run `make -C StarWars` to re-generate and make the package.
-Notice that there are two additional files:
+Notice that there are now two additional files:
 ```
 StarWars/
 ├── src/